This guide walks you through the process of creating load-balanced microservices.

 .
 Once the hi

-instance which will be used to make an HTTP GET
+instance, which makes an HTTP GET

-request to the Say Hello service’s URL and give us the result as a String
+service’s URL and gives us the result as a String

 .